Ircama/ELM327-emulator/README.md

 An ECU Task is an optional request preprocessor which owns the shared namespace for its related ECU and is executed for each request referred to the same ECU, before interpreting the request (or running the task, regardless the request is a task or a simple command).

-The plugin of the ECU Task shall be named "task_ecu_" followed by the uppercase hex header digits of the (source/destination) CAN id of the ECU (then followed by ".py").
+The plugin of the ECU Task shall be named "task_ecu_" followed by the hex header digits (case-insensitive) of the (source/destination) CAN id of the ECU (then followed by ".py").
 For instance, in case of a request directed to an ECU with CAN id "7E0" (`ATSH 7E0`), the task ECU plugin shall be named "task_ecu_7E0.py".
 In case of `ATSH 8011F1`, the related ECU task shall be named "task_ecu_11F1.py".
+Hex digits accept the following metacharacters:

+- *X* for any single hex digit,
+- *W* for any sequence of hex digits (one or more).

 The plugin shall implement a class named *Task* derived from the *EcuTasks* class.